gb-mobile/pokecrystal-mobile-it/README.md

 - Some languages could have minor bugs.
 - Testing is needed from native speakers of other languages, preferably anyone able to assess issues in assembly.

+Primary Italian To-Do List:
+- Fix battle crash bug
+- Fix the graphics of the GBC only screen
+- Fix the graphics of the 'CRYSTALLO' unown in the intro cutscene.
+- Add in the Italian credits (including the cut mobile adapter credits)
+- Adjust menu sizes to fit official Italian builds.
+- Translate/Replace any remaining English text.

 To use this properly with an already existing save file for normal Crystal:
 - let the emulator create a new save for this mod, start a new game and save once you can
 - open your normal Crystal save and the newly created one in a hex editor and replace the first 0x8000 bytes of the new save with the first 0x8000 bytes of your normal Crystal save